Silene0259/Cybersecurity-Notes-2024/Network-Addressing.md

 ### Broadcast

 When a packet is sent from one device on the network to all other devices on the network, using 255.255.255.255

+## Link-Local

+Link-local addresses, also known as APIPA addresses, are only valid for communication within the network broadcast domain.

+The entire `169.254.0.0/16` address range is reserved for link-local.

+If:

+* The DHCP is not availabe

+* The IP Address is not statically configured

+The OS will randomly generate a **link-local address**.
+They are not guaranteed to be unique outside the network.

 ### IP Protocol